What does medical payments coverage pay for?

 Scenario #1

 A guest trips on your deck while texting and chips their tooth.
-Because it’s a minor injury, Medical Payments could take care of their dental bills.
+Because it’s a minor injury, medical payments coverage could take care of their dental bills. -

 Scenario #2

 A neighbor slips on your icy driveway, resulting in a sprained ankle.
-Medical Payments coverage may cover their X-ray and hospital visit.
+Medical payments coverage may cover their hospital visit. -

-On the flip side, if either of these incidents resulted in a broken ankle and a lawsuit, the potential cost to you would be far greater.
-As a result, your Personal Liability insurance would be a better fit for the claim.
+On the flip side, if any of these incidents resulted in a more serious injury and lawsuit, the potential cost to you would be far greater.
+As a result, your personal liability insurance would be a better fit for the claim.

-As long as the injury was minor, Medical Payments coverage will protect you under most circumstances—but not all.
-Most notably, this coverage won’t apply if the injured person lives in your home, or if your home is uninsured.
+As long as the injury was minor, medical payments coverage will protect you under most circumstances, but not all.
+Most notably, it won’t apply if the injured person lives in your home or if your home is uninsured.

 - An expected or intentional act